tim-lai/swagger-demo-server/README.md

-# Express scaffold that is ready for Create React App
+# Express boilerplate that is ready for Create React App

 ## Features
 - Watch for dev changes, via nodemon